andrewalba/mac-setup/README.md

 There's also the directory 'offline-apps/' and the install_apps.sh script runs to all downloaded .pkg files and installs them as well.
 At the bottom of install_apps.sh is also a list of URLs to DMG files that it will download, mount and detect whether to just move it to /Applications or use the installer cli.

+**Note:** Updated the brew list and added prefix to the `brew install` command to account for Apple Silicon devices.

 # Steps

 ```shell